bbauska/UofM-AdvStyling/README.md

 Welcome to introduction to responsive web design.
 I hope that you&apos;ll learn a lot.
 Thanks.

 # Week 1-02.
-What is Responsive Design? {#week-1-02.-what-is-responsive-design .unnumbered}
+What is Responsive Design?

 Hi, everybody, so you&apos;re here and I&apos;m here, and we&apos;re here to talk about responsive design.